Evolution of Sexual Intimacy

-With over a million patients served, Zava uses registered U.K. physicians and a completely confidential system to provide fast at-home delivery for many of your health needs.
+With over 6 million patients served, ZAVA uses registered U.K. physicians and a completely confidential system to provide fast at-home delivery for many of your health needs.
 No need to be embarrassed, visit a doctor, or wait in line.
-Visit zavamed.com to learn more about our sex health services today.
+Visit ZAVA STI's page to learn more about our sex health services today.

 We surveyed 1,000 Americans and 1,000 Europeans about their experiences with relationships of different lengths and how that affected their sexual preferences over time.

 Fair Use Statement